 - The basic ingredient of insurgency i.e. popular support is drying up in the region.
 Insurgency is active only in Manipur.
 There are around 50 insurgent groups in Manipur.

-- Ceasefire and Suspension of Operations with militant groups allows them to indulge in extortion and kidnapping, which in turn help them in maintaining their clout over the people of the region.
+- Ceasefire and Suspension of Operations with militant groups allow them to indulge in extortion and kidnapping, which in turn help them maintain their clout over the people of the region.

-- There exists deep nexus between all the insurgent groups in the Northeast.
-The CPI (Maoist) is also in touch with the North east insurgents primarily to source weapons.
+- There exists a deep nexus between all the insurgent groups in the Northeast.
+The CPI (Maoist) is also in touch with the Northeast insurgents primarily to source weapons.
 Arms were given by the United Liberation Force of Asom (ULFA) to the CPI (Maoist) in West Bengal.

 Political

-- It is important to understand the culture and psyche of the people of North East while framing policy alternatives.
+- It is important to understand the culture and psyche of the people of the East while framing policy alternatives.

 - The ceasefire agreements and peace negotiations have resulted in reducing the violence levels and given the civil societies of the region space to talk.

-- One of the ways to contain insurgency in the region is to delegate powers to the ethnic minorities through the Autonomous District Councils so that they can fashion their own development.
+- One of the ways to contain insurgency in the region is to delegate powers to ethnic minorities through the Autonomous District Councils so that they can fashion their development.

-- The implementation of Sixth Schedule in Assam has not benefited the tribal communities of the state.
+- The implementation of the Sixth Schedule in Assam has not benefited the tribal communities of the state.
 Following the 73rd and 74th amendments, the Central and state governments are providing huge amounts of financial resources to the Panchayati Raj Institutions (PRI) and municipalities.
-Since, the scheduled areas do not fall under the purview of the PRI and municipalities, they do not receive any share of these funds and as a result they lose out.
+Since the scheduled areas do not fall under the purview of the PRI and municipalities, they do not receive any share of these funds and as a result, they lose out.

 Development

-- Security situation in the region has improved considerably in Assam and Meghalaya in particular facilitating conducive atmosphere for investment and development.
-The Northeast Industrial Policy initiated by the Government of India further contributed in encouraging investment and industries in the region.
+- The security situation in the region has improved considerably in Assam and Meghalaya in particular facilitating a conducive atmosphere for investment and development.
+The Northeast Industrial Policy initiated by the Government of India further contributed to encouraging investment and industries in the region.

 - The North East Council (NEC) and the Ministry for the Development of the North East Region (DoNER) have become fund disbursing agencies instead of strategic planning agencies.
 At present approximately Rs.
 11,000 crore is lying idle with the Ministry of DoNER.